Bigbossbro08/openage/doc/ideas/gameplay.md

  - Auto-flee stance (especially for monks): Auto-task "flee" action as soon as an enemy unit comes near
  - Non-coward stance for villagers
  - Allow selecting the default stance

+ ### Horde/No Formation

+  - Players will have a new formation called no formation.

 ### Viewcone-feature for additional complexity